When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Unfairness of PCA for Collaborative Filtering (CF)

 We assume that the items can be partitioned into two classes: popular items and unpopular items.
-We assume that the first $M_n$ items are the popular items for $X_n$, for $M_n \leq d_n$, that satisfy the following assumption. \begin{assumption}[Popular items] Let $X'_n \in \{0, 1\}^{n \times d_n}$ be a copy of $X_n$ where all entries in columns $j > M_n$ are set to zero.
-Then, we assume that the $M_n$'th largest singular value of $X'_n$, which we denote by $s_{M_n}(X'_n)$, grows as $\Omega(\sqrt{n})$. \end{assumption}

-Note that \cref{assump:popular} is satisfied with high probability if all entries of $X'_n$ are i.i.d. mean zero subgaussian random variables with unit variance; see Theorem 1.1 in \citet{rudelson2009smallest} and Figure \ref{fig:bernoulli_eigvals} in the Appendix for empirical validation.
+We assume that the first $M_n \leq m_n$ items ($j \in [M_n]$) are the popular items for $X_n$ and satisfy the following assumption: \begin{assumption}[Popular items] Let $X'_n \in \{0, 1\}^{n \times m_n}$ be a copy of $X_n$ where all entries in columns $j > M_n$ are set to zero.
+Then, we assume that the $M_n$'th largest singular value of $X'_n$, which we denote by $\sigma_{M_n}(X'_n)$, grows as $\Omega(\sqrt{n})$. \end{assumption} \begin{remark} \cref{assump:popular} is satisfied with high probability if all entries of $X'_n$ are i.i.d. mean zero subgaussian random variables with unit variance; see Theorem 1.1 in \citet{rudelson2009smallest} and \cref{fig:bernoulli_eigvals} in the Appendix for empirical validation. \end{remark}

-Next, we assume that for unpopular items, the number of users that like the item is a constant. \begin{assumption}[Unpopular items] There exists a constant $K$ such that for all $n$, $\sum_{i=1}^n (X_{n})_{i, j} \leq K$ for any $j > M_n$. \end{assumption}
+Next, we assume that for unpopular items, the number of users that like the item is a constant. \begin{assumption}[Unpopular items] The popularity of all unpopular items is upper bounded by a constant $K$.
+That is, for all $n$, $p_j \leq \sqrt{K}$ for any $j > M_n$. \end{assumption}